Sparse Randomized Approximation of Normal Cycles: Introduction

-In a similiar manner to currents and varifolds, one may compute the distance between two normal cycles by embedding into the dual of a suitable RKHS, and computing the dual metric which has closed form expressions.
-The advantages of comparing shapes with normal-cycles instead of currents/varifolds is evidenced extensively in numerical examples of \cite{NCpaper}, on shapes with high curvature regions, boundaries and branching points.
-However, much like the currents and varifolds metric between discrete shapes, the practical computation of the discrete normal-cycle metric is costly and scales as $\mathcal{O}(MN)$, when comparing triangulated surfaces with $M,N$ triangles respectively, with much worse run-time in practice than currents/varifolds.
-In fact, it is observed heuristically in \cite{NCpaper}, that the normal-cycle representation is $8-10$ times more expensive to compute and take gradients of than currents/varifolds and can become slow/memory consuming for large-scale problems.
-In modern shape modelling applications when $M$ and $N$ can exceed $10^{5}$, this is extremely intensive in both memory and computation.
-A recent development to allow large-scale exact metric computation (and therefore exact gradients), is using efficient GPU tiling schemes with CUDA and C++ as in the KeOps library \cite{Keops}.
-This method allow scalable and fast metric computation up to a limit, typically up to $10^{5}$ landmarks for normal-cycles.
-Past this size, the KeOps based method can become very slow, and memory intensive on the GPU, especially for shape matching and group-wise registration due to repeated metric and gradient computations.
-Indeed, this is already evidenced in the run-time comparison graphs of \cite{NCpaper}.
+In a similar manner to currents and varifolds, one may compute the distance between two shapes in terms of the dual metric between their normal cycles, embedded into the dual of a suitable RKHS of forms.
+The advantages of comparing shapes with normal cycles instead of currents or varifolds are evidenced numerically on shapes with high curvature regions, boundaries and branching points in~\cite{NCpaper}.
+However, the practical computation of the normal cycles metric is costly in terms of both memory and computational complexity.
+The normal cycles metric complexity scales as $\mathcal{O}(MN)$ when comparing triangulated surfaces with $M,N$ edges, respectively.
+While tools such as the KeOps library \cite{Keops} exist for large-scale metric (and gradients) computation, it is observed empirically in \cite{NCpaper} that even with these tools, the normal cycles representation is at least $3$--$5$ times more expensive to compute and take gradients of than currents and varifolds and can become very slow for large-scale problems with resolution past $10^{5}$.